Rosa DeLauro: 2006

 In 2006, DeLauro was reelected to a ninth term, defeating Republican nominee Joseph Vollano with 76% of the vote.

 2008

 DeLauro was reelected to a tenth term with 77% of the vote.

 2010

-DeLauro was reelected to an 11th term with 65% of the vote against Connecticut Republican Party treasurer Jerry Labriola Jr.
+DeLauro was reelected to an eleventh term with 65% of the vote against Connecticut Republican Party treasurer Jerry Labriola Jr.

 2012

-DeLauro was reelected to a 12th term with 74.6% of the vote against Republican nominee Wayne Winsley, a former member of the U.S. Navy.
+DeLauro was reelected to a twelfth term with 74.6% of the vote against Republican nominee Wayne Winsley, a former member of the U.S. Navy.

 2014

-DeLauro was reelected to a 13th term with 67.1% of the vote against Republican nominee James Brown, a high school math teacher.
+DeLauro was reelected to a thirteenth term with 67.1% of the vote against Republican nominee James Brown, a high school math teacher.

 2016

-DeLauro was reelected to a 14th term with 69% of the vote against Republican nominee Angel Cadena, a former candidate for Connecticut State Comptroller.
+DeLauro was reelected to a fourteenth term with 69% of the vote against Republican nominee Angel Cadena, a former candidate for Connecticut State Comptroller.

 2018

 DeLauro was reelected to a 15th term with 64.6% of the vote against Cadena.

 2020

-DeLauro was reelected to a 16th term with 58.7% of the vote to Margaret Streicker's 39.8%.
+DeLauro was reelected to a sixteenth term with 58.7% of the vote to Margaret Streicker's 39.8%.